Elkhart Western Railway Short Line Connects Walkerton To The World

 He was known for "Bucklen's Arnica Salve" a predecessor that inspired "Alka-Seltzer" also, founded in Elkhart by Maurice Treneer at Miles Laboratories.
 Bucklen intended for the Elkhart Western Railway to be a locally owned alternative to the William Vanderbilt owned "Lakeshore Railroad" connecting the South Bend area with Chicago.

-Photo of Elkhart Western Railway short line running through DT Walkerton by Steve Jacobs.
+Photo of Elkhart & Western Railway short line running through DT Walkerton taken by Steve Jacobs.

 Today, the Elkhart Western Railway is reborn by Pioneer Rail Corp. of Peoria, Illinois.
 What once operated to serve as a new gateway for Elkhart passengers, shippers, and Uniroyal is now spanning track for area industry.